happycube/cxadc-linux3/README.md

 17.9 MHz 16-bit

 20.0 MHz 16-bit with ABLS2-40.000MHZ-D4YF-T crystal via tap de/solder (stock cards have rare chance of working)

-### `vmux` (0 to 3, default 2)

-Select the CX2388x input to capture.

-A typical TV card has a tuner, composite input with RCA/BNC ports and S-Video inputs tied to three of these inputs; you may need to experiment (or look at the cx88 source) to work out which input you need.

 ## Other Tips